lirmm/pid-workspace/README.md

 -----

-Mac OSX is a particular case of UNIX system and even if theorically supported, its support has many limits:
+MacOS and iOS are particular case of UNIX systems and even if theorically supported, their support has many limits:

 - there are not so many prebuild binaries of packages for this OS, which can become painful for installing some packages with dependencies to external binaries.
 - the scripts have been tested on linux only, so you may encounter some problem using Mac OSX even if core mechanisms of MAC OSX (notably the management of dynamic libraries model) are implemented.